univention/univention-corporate-server/doc/architecture/services/app-center.rst

 The App Center has the action *App update* that downloads and writes the *Apps Cache* on a UCS system.
 It has the following purposes:

-* Download all the *App metadata* from the central *App Center repository*.
-For information about the infrastructure, refer to :ref:`component-app-center-infrastructure`.
+* Download all the *App metadata* from the *App repository*.
+For information about the infrastructure, refer to :ref:`app-center-infrastructure`.

 * Consolidate the app metadata in a JSON file.